Bryce-BG/660-Project/README.md

-This is our project for CMPSCI 660 Advanced Information Assurance
+This is our project for CMPSCI 660 Advanced Information Assurance!